 Who are Non-Residents?

 In other words, those who claim a particular country as their home and regard it as their domicile.
-The classification itself will be determined in each region based on the certain fixed circumstances such as amount of time spent within the region during the calendar year and is focused primarily on the where the individual stays and does not focus much on the citizenship.
+The classification itself will be determined in each region based on certain fixed circumstances such as the amount of time spent within the region during the calendar year and is focused primarily on where the individual stays and does not focus much on citizenship.

 How to Open A UK Bank Account as a Non-Residential Individual?

-Apostille, is a form of authentication issued to documents for use in the countries that participate in the Hague Convention of 1961.
+An Apostille is a form of authentication issued to documents for use in the countries that participate in the Hague Convention of 1961.
 It specifies the modalities through which a document issued in one of the signatory countries can be certified for legal purposes in all the other signatory states.
-It is an international certification and its purpose is on the similar grounds as it is for notarization in the domestic law and it normally supplements a local notarization of the document.
+It is an international certification, and its purpose is on similar grounds as it is for notarization in the domestic law, and it normally supplements a local notarization of the document.

-Process of legalizing your company documents requires both the documents namely Memorandum and Articles of Association and Certificate of Incorporation to be signed by a notary and legalized by the Foreign and Commonwealth Office in London and once your documents have been authenticated, Apostille Certificates will be issued and then you can opt for opening a bank account in your country (the one i which you primarily reside).
+The Process of legalizing your company documents requires both the documents, namely Memorandum and Articles of Association and Certificate of Incorporation, to be signed by a notary and legalized by the Foreign and Commonwealth Office in London and once your documents have been authenticated, Apostille Certificates will be issued, and then you can opt for opening a bank account in your country (the one in which you primarily reside).

-Legalizing of your company documents is not a very easy to-do task and thus it is always better to take help of a third party, especially the one who has years of expertise in this particular service, like 1st Formations Apostille Service and Rapid House.
-A firm as good as them, will obviously charge their fees for the service they are providing, which is £89.99 plus VAT per certificate.
+Legalizing your company documents is not a very easy-to-do task, and thus it is always better to take the help of a third party, especially the one who has years of expertise in this particular service, like 1st Formations Apostille Service and Rapid House.
+A firm as good as them will obviously charge their fees for the service they are providing, which is £89.99 plus VAT per certificate.

 Which All Banks Provide Opening Bank Account For A UK Non-Resident?

-As a non-UK resident, you can avail services of the major banks for opening a business bank account in United Kingdom like HDFC Bank, Barclays etc. Earlier, it was quite difficult and tedious to open a bank account in UK in case you are a non-resident but thankfully it has become relatively easier these days.
+As a non-UK resident, you can avail of services of the major banks for opening a business bank account in the United Kingdom like HDFC Bank, Barclays etc. Earlier, it was quite difficult and tedious to open a bank account in the UK in case you are a non-resident, but thankfully it has become relatively easier these days.

-In order to open a bank account in UK (both in branch and online), you would need two documents:
+In order to open a bank account in the UK (both in-branch and online), you would need two documents:

 - Your Identity Proof - As an identity proof, you can submit either your passport, driving license or identity card ( in case you are an EU National)

-Your Address Proof - Every bank has its own list of documents which they accept as a valid address proof, such as:
+- Your Address Proof - Every bank has its own list of documents that they accept as valid address proof, such as: